Clergy

 For the priests of the parish, accommodation costs are met by the parish including all utilities.
 Housekeeping expenditure should be managed by a sum paid into the priest's personal account by standing order for housekeeping.
 The amount currently recommended is £500 per month (unless the priest chooses to receive less).
 This arrangement does not apply to married priests, whose remuneration is explained in the Clergy Finance Guidelines.

-Cash should not be reserved from the offertory to provide a housekeeping purse: the offertory collection should be banked in full.
-This is to ensure that the 25% credit claimed through the Gift Aid Small Donations Scheme up to £8,000 per church per year can be claimed.
+Cash should never be reserved from the offertory to provide a housekeeping purse: the offertory collection should be banked in full.
+This is to ensure correct revenue recognition and maximum use of the credit claimed through the Gift Aid Small Donations Scheme up to £8,000 per church per year can be claimed.
 This claim is only available on cash donations that have been paid into the bank.

 Clergy Personal Income